-- any objects, powers or other matters specified therein; d)reduce its share capital and - (d)reduce its share capital and any capital redemption reserve fund; and - (e)increase its authorised share capital or cancel any Shares that at the date of the passing of the resolution have not been taken or agreed to be taken by any person, provided that in the event of any change to its authorised share capital, the Company shall also procure the amendment of its Memorandum by the Members at a general meeting to reflect such change.
+- (b)alter or add to these Articles; (c)alter or add to the Memorandum with respect to any objects, powers or other matters specified therein; - (d)reduce its share capital and any capital redemption reserve fund; and - (e)increase its authorised share capital or cancel any Shares that at the date of the passing of the resolution have not been taken or agreed to be taken by any person, provided that in the event of any change to its authorised share capital, the Company shall also procure the amendment of its Memorandum by the Members at a general meeting to reflect such change.

-held by shareholders.
+through the purchase-back procedures.
+In fact, the Company is not entitled to write off the shares held by shareholders.
 Aiming at such difference, the Company's Articles of Incorporation provide under Article 14.1 and Article 10.7 that the procedures to decrease the Company's capital shall go through purchase back of shares.
 Such difference results from the Companies Law of the British Cayman Islands.
 The Company's Articles of Incorporation, nevertheless, do not at all restrict the procedures to decrease the capital.

-- 1. The procedures where the Company signed contracts with employees regarding share subscription warrant or issued share subscription warrant. - Employee stock option certificates shall not be transferred except an event of succession. - 11.1 Notwithstanding the provision of Article 8.7 Restricted Shares, the Company may, upon approval by a majority of the Directors at a meeting attended by two-thirds or more of the total number of the Directors, adopt incentive programmes and may issue Shares or options, warrants or other similar instruments, to employees of the Company and its Subsidiaries.
+- The procedures where the Company signed contracts with employees regarding share subscription warrant or issued share subscription warrant. - Employee stock option certificates shall not be transferred except an event of succession. - 11.1 Notwithstanding the provision of Article 8.7 Restricted Shares, the Company may, upon approval by a majority of the Directors at a meeting attended by two-thirds or more of the total number of the Directors, adopt incentive programmes and may issue Shares or options, warrants or other similar instruments, to employees of the Company and its Subsidiaries.
 The rules and procedures governing such incentive programme(s) shall be in accordance with policies established by the board of Directors from time to time in accordance with the Statute, the Memorandum and the Articles.
-After the Company has acquired public company status, the foregoing matter shall be made in accordance with the Applicable Public Company Rules as applied to the Company. - 11.2 Options, warrants or other similar instruments issued in accordance with Article 11.1 above are not transferable save by inheritance. - 11.3 The Company may enter into relevant agreements with employees of the Company and the employees of its Subsidiaries in relation to the incentive programme approved pursuant to Article 11.1 above, whereby employees may subscribe, within a specific period of time, a specific number of the Shares.
+After the Company has acquired public company status, the foregoing matter shall be made in accordance with the Applicable Public Company Rules as applied to the Company. - 11.2 Options, warrants or other similar instruments issued in accordance with Article 11.1 above are not transferable save by inheritance. - 11.3 The Company may enter into relevant agreements with employees of the Company and the employees of its Subsidiaries in relation to the incentive programme approved pursuant to Article 11.1 above, whereby